AndersenLab/VCF-kit/docs/genome.md

 vk genome location
 ```

+!!! note

+    You can use a bash alias to access the genome currently set with vcf-kit.
+Add this to your `.bash_profile`:

+    ```
+    alias GENOME=`vk genome location`
+    ```

+And you can access the currently set genome using `GENOME`.

-Similarly, you can change the location by adding a path:
+Additionally, you can change the location by adding a path:

 ```
 vk genome /path-to-my-new-genome-directory